 David was an avid reader.
 He was interested in all things international, and loved to travel.
 With his wife Barbara, David shared a full life, having many friends, keeping up with relatives, engaging in cultural pursuits, and supporting the arts.
 David was a member of the Board of Directors of the Van Ness North Cooperative, Inc. where he and his wife reside, and was Board president for three years.

 David is remembered for his warm smile, his intelligence, his lovely voice, his desire to be truly helpful, and his engaging spirit.
 He is also remembered for his pet wolf, Virginia, who he raised with two dogs while in Kabul.
 As a loving, humorous, and generous man, his inherent goodness endeared him to all.

 David Bloch is survived by his wife of 52 years, Barbara Bloch (nee Baker), his sister Benita Bloch Jackson of Salt Lake City, Utah, cousins, sisters- and brothers-in-law, nieces and nephews, several godchildren, and many many friends from all over the world who consider him family.

 A celebration of David's life will be held at a future date.

 Memorial contributions may be made to Doctors Without Borders (https://donate.doctorswithoutborders.org/onetime.cfm), Greenpeace (www.greenpeace.org/usa/), Defenders of Wildlife (https://defenders.org/), or another organization of your choice.

-To plant a beautiful memorial tree in memory of David Bloch, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of David Bloch, please visit Tribute Store